Kai Diekmann: Life

 Diekmann grew up in Bielefeld.
 After his Abitur (or matura) exam and mandatory military service, which he completed on the editorial staff of a military newspaper, he studied at the University of Münster.
 There he became a member of the Burschenschaft Franconia.
 He interrupted his studies in 1985 when he began his Volontariat (roughly: traineeship) at the Axel Springer AG through the Axel Springer Journalist School, from which he quickly began a career for the publisher, beginning as a correspondent in Bonn.

 From 1989-1991 he was the chief reporter for the Hubert Burda Media-published illustrated Bunte, a weekly featuring articles on celebrities, gossip, and lifestyle.
 After a short detour at the Ullstein-Verlag-published tabloid B.Z., in 1992 he transferred to Bild, the best-selling daily newspaper in Germany known for sensationalist news stories.
 In 1992, he became editor of Welt am Sonntag, and in 2001 returned to Bild where he became editor.
 Since 2004, in addition to being editor, he is also the publisher of Bild as well as Bild am Sonntag.
 In March 2004, the first volume of the definitive memoirs of former Bundeskanzler Helmut Kohl was published, edited by Diekmann.

 In 2017, Diekmann became a consultant to the American company Uber.
 He was appointed to the "Public policy advisory board"; Diekmann's task includes, advising the company on political issues.
 The members of the committee meet once a year and usually receive company shares instead of payment.
 A few weeks after Diekmann was hired, the Springer SEs investment in Uber became public.

 Diekmann founded the public relations agency "Storymachine" in 2017 with Michael Mronz and the former editor-in-chief of Stern.de Philipp Jessen.

 In November 2017, Diekmann and his childhood friend, ex-investment banker Leonhard Fischer, announced plans for a "digital asset management" that would collect and manage around 20 billion euros from private investors.
 The project, called the "Future Fund", was officially launched at the end of May 2018.

 Diekmann is a member of the Atlantik-Brücke, an organization that aims to further relationships between Germany and especially the United States.
+He was also a member of the executive board of the Turkish daily Hürriyet between 2004 and 2018.